unger/CacheBusting/README.md

 # CacheBusting
-Tools to fingerprint urls to static resources
+Helpers to fingerprint urls to static resources